 Touchscreen user environment options

-- Touch Screen Size and Orientation – The size of the monitor really depends on your needs and what you are going to be doing with your Touch Screen Kiosk.
+Touch Screen Size and Orientation – The size of the monitor really depends on your needs and what you are going to be doing with your touch screen kiosks.
 There is a wide variety of sizes and options